 PETALUMA, Calif.--()--The following is a statement by American Small Business League President Lloyd Chapman:

-According to U.S. Census Bureau data, small businesses have created more than 90 percent of all net new jobs.
-A report from the Kauffman Foundation found that small businesses have created virtually 100 percent of all net new jobs since 1980.
-Small businesses generate more than half the gross domestic product, employ half the private sector workforce, and more than 90 percent of U.S. exporters are small businesses.
+According to U.S. Census Bureau data, small businesses are responsible for more than 90 percent of all net new jobs.
+They employ half the private sector workforce, generate more than half the gross domestic product, and more than 90 percent of U.S. exporters are small businesses.

 In the first presidential debate, President Obama challenged Governor Romney’s definition of a small business.
 He accused Governor Romney of proposing policies that would classify Donald Trump as a small business.
 Governor Romney should have brought up the fact that, since President Obama has been president, some of the firms that his administration has given small business contracts include Boeing, AT&T, Harris Corporation, Motorola, John Deere, L-3 Communications, Raytheon, Apple, Oracle, IBM, General Electric and Hewlett-Packard.

 President Obama also accused Governor Romney of shipping jobs overseas.
 Governor Romney should have mentioned the fact that President Obama has diverted billions of federal small business dollars to foreign-owned companies, such as Rolls-Royce, British Aerospace and Finmeccanica—an Italian defense giant with 72,000 employees.
 The Obama administration even gave more than $375 million in small business contracts to Rosoboronexport, an arms dealer owned by the Russian government.